GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 - certbot_email 		(The organisations email.)
 - grafana_admin_password	(Graphana admin users password.)
 - prometheus_retention_period	(Number of days to retain the monitoring data.)
+- secret_key			(Strong password for the AWX secrets.)
+- pg_password			(Strong password for the AWX database.)
 - admin_password 		(Strong password for the AWX admin user.)
+- delete_subscription_hours_delay	(The number of hours to delay the subscription deletion.)
 - create_delete_source		(Repository URL for 'Ansible Create Delete Subscription Membership'.)
 - create_delete_branch		(Branch of this repository to use.)
 - provision_source		(Repository URL for 'Ansible Provision'.)